 Your perspective may be in full agreement with any of the others, in partial agreement, or wholly different.

-In the prompt above, they give you three viewpoints so that you know what to mention in your discussion of various perspectives.
+In the prompt above, the ACT gives you three viewpoints so that you know what to mention in your discussion of various perspectives.
 But you'll need to elaborate on these as well.
 Let's look at the viewpoints this prompt gives us.

 - Conservative: "Intelligent machines lead to problems, which is bad."